Family says man had just visited his newborn at the hospital before deadly crash

 Daniel’s mom wouldn’t point the blame at anyone for her son’s death, adding that her heart and body are heavy, but her spirit is strong.

-“I can’t do the ‘what ifs,’” said Dainel-Williams.
+“I can’t do the ‘what ifs,’” said Daniel-Williams.
 “Had the driver not stolen the car, had AaRon not have been at this corner…I can do it all day but because of my faith, I know that things don’t just happen.
 In my faith, God has control over everything.”

 Daniel’s family is planning a balloon release next Sunday.
 His funeral will be the following Monday in St. Louis.